Yashwanth-cloud-dot/Operating-system-yashwanth/C_program/README.md

  Operating-System

-Record of Roll no. 241001244
+Record of Roll no. 241001309

-Name : SHIVVANI M
+Name : Yashwanth S.